hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 Notice two things that we need.
 One is the `handshakeConfig`.
 You can either define it here, with the same cookie details as you defined in the client code, or you can extract the handshake information into the SDK.
 This is up to you.

 Then the next interesting thing is the `plugin.Serve` method.
-This is where the magic happens.
 The plugins open up a RPC communication socket and over a hijacked `stdout`, broadcasts its availability to the calling Client in this format:

 ~~~bash
 CORE-PROTOCOL-VERSION | APP-PROTOCOL-VERSION | NETWORK-TYPE | NETWORK-ADDR | PROTOCOL